 - Helps improve business continuity in natural disasters or destructive sabotage situations

 - Improves effective tracing of culprits

-- Reduce financial losses and improve productivity
+- Reduces financial losses and improves productivity

 - Helps to take preventive measures against any possible threat